Corrugated egg cartons and buyer documentation arranged for packaging compliance review

 Regulatory and market pressure around PFAS in food-contact packaging has accelerated significantly:

-• Federal momentum: the FDA and EPA continue evaluating PFAS in food-contact materials, and broader federal restrictions are expected
+• Federal and agency attention: regulators continue evaluating PFAS in food-contact materials and broader chemical-safety frameworks

 • Retailer policies: major retailers are proactively requiring PFAS-free packaging from suppliers, ahead of regulatory deadlines